Home

 Round Face Shape

-Round faces are characterized by having a round chin.
+Round faces are characterized by having a rounded chin.
 You should avoid short cuts and styles because they make your face look rounder.
-Long cuts work well because they elongate the face.
+Long hair works well because it elongate and lengthens the face.

 To elongate a round face, decrease the volume at the sides and around the ears.
 Increase length, as well as the volume on the top and the crown.